LouiseSteward/learn/child-healthcare/text/quiz-answers.md

 Relearn the sections in brackets for questions you get wrong.

-## Test 1: History and examination
+## Quiz 1: History and examination

 1.	a	(1-1)
 2.	c	(1-3)